zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/setup/setup-compute-livelabs.md

 Now it's time to choose a path.
 You can connect by one of 3 methods.
 If you are doing a LiveLab that can be done within a terminal completely, we recommend you choose Oracle Cloud Shell (Step 2A).

 Your options are:
-1. Step 2A: Connect using Cloud Shell *(recommended)*
+1. Task 2A: Connect using Cloud Shell *(recommended)*
-2. Step 2B: Connect using MAC or a Windows CYGWIN Emulator
+2. Task 2B: Connect using MAC or a Windows CYGWIN Emulator
-3. Step 2C: Connect using Putty *(Requires you to install applications on your machine)*
+3. Task 2C: Connect using Putty *(Requires you to install applications on your machine)*

 ## **Task $1: 2A**: Connect using Oracle Cloud Shell